THE ENERGY OF WINTER

 THE KIDNEYS and URINARY BLADDER

 All humans experience fear occasionally.
-It is a normal and natural response to danger or threat that has helped us survive as species.
-However, when fear becomes extreme, then it indicates an imbalance in the Water element (Kidney Qi).
+It's a natural and normal response to danger or threats that has aided our survival as a species.
+However, when fear becomes extreme, it indicates an imbalance in the Water element (Kidney Qi).

 We can support our body in Winter by eating appropriate foods.
 Some recommendations for winter diet: